 The Adrenal Cocktail

-Or it’s used to support healthy but stressed adrenal function.
+Or the adrenal cocktail is used to support healthy but stressed adrenal function.
 The recipe has many variations, but often at its base are three ingredients.
 Here’s an example, though you can modify it as far as the drink portion, as not everyone wants the sugar in orange juice if they have candida or problems with blood sugar:

 - 1/2 cup or more Orange Juice (for its Vitamin C)